Crown witness (Germany): Early crown witnesses

 There was no witness protection program in Germany as there was in the United States of America, which encouraged the murder of Ulrich Schmücker, a witness who testified against his accomplices.
-The crown witness Karl-Heinz Ruhland was sentenced only to 4 years, and pardoned after two years in prison.
+The crown witness Karl-Heinz Ruhland was sentenced only to four years, and pardoned after two years in prison.
 He later repented his testimony as he initially didn't receive a protection from the state.
 Only after he publicly announced that he was unsatisfied with the situation, he received protection and a monthly allowance.
-Per law, he would have deserved at least a verdict over 5 years imprisonment, as he confessed to having been involved in a back robbery.
-Dierk Hoff, a crown witness who testified against Andreas Baader, Jan-Carl Raspe and Gudrun Ensslin enabling their life sentences, was sentenced to 4 years and 8 months imprisonment, instead of receiving a life sentence for building the bombs for the RAF.
+Per law, he would have deserved at least a verdict over five years imprisonment, as he confessed to having been involved in a bank robbery.
+Dierk Hoff, a crown witness who testified against Andreas Baader, Jan-Carl Raspe and Gudrun Ensslin enabling their life sentences, was sentenced to four years and eight months imprisonment, instead of receiving a life sentence for building the bombs for the RAF.
 The crown witness Gerhard Müller was also spared from a life sentence with his testimonies.
 By law he would have deserved a life sentence for his involvement in several bombings, murders and attempted murders.
-But he only received 10 years imprisonment, and was released after 7 years.
+But he only received 10 years imprisonment, and was released after seven years.
 Because a witness would be able to be spared of a life imprisonment if he incriminated others, and other crown witnesses did not receive any protection, the treatment these crown witnesses received, was viewed as illegal by the media, but necessary by the prosecution.

 Small crown witness rule

-In 1981, there was issued a first so-called "small crown witness rule", which enabled witnesses in drug related trials, to achieve a lower sentence.
+In 1981, there was issued a first so-called "small crown witness rule", which enabled witnesses in drug-related trials to receive a lower sentence.
 From 2000 onwards there was also a law that lowered the sentence of a witness who came to an agreement with the prosecution in trials concerning money-laundering.
 Both laws was later criticized by the German Bar Association.